scleradb/scleradb.github.io/docsrc/sclerasql/sqlextml.md

 Sclera provides machine learning via first-class constructs in SQL.
 You can create objects such as classifiers and clusterers as easily as you create tables -- using a single `CREATE ...
 AS` statement.
 Further, Sclera provides SQL operators that enable classification/clustering of rows as a part of a SQL query.

-Off the shelf libraries such as [Weka](http://www.cs.waikato.ac.nz/ml/weka/) and [Apache Mahout](http://mahout.apache.org/) enable you to write applications with embedded machine learning.
+Off the shelf libraries such as [Weka](http://www.cs.waikato.ac.nz/ml/weka/) enable you to write applications with embedded machine learning.
 But to use these libraries without Sclera, you need to learn the proprietary APIs, and write code that complies with the same.
 This takes a lot of preparation and background, and is highly disruptive.

 Sclera provides a set of machine learning operators; these are a part of the SQL language, just like `JOIN`, `WHERE`, `ORDER BY`, `GROUP BY`, `HAVING` and `LIMIT` in regular SQL.
 These new operators are evaluated by calling the analytics library of choice -- reformatting the data, calling the right API functions, collating and reformatting the results and all the other boilerplate happens automatically, behind the scenes.